GOP lawmakers look to courts for maps remedy

 Illinois Republicans are suing after maps were enacted in June based on estimates, not final Census data.
 Late Tuesday, during a special session, Democrats approved revised maps they say are based on the final Census data released a few weeks ago.
 Republicans want a bipartisan commission to draw the new boundaries since it is after the June 30 deadline.

-She says there is a trial date at the end of the month to look at the validity of the maps .
+She said there is a trial date at the end of the month to look at the maps' validity.
 Republicans are pushing for a bipartisan commission to take over the map-making process, per the state constitution.